-The planned arrangements for this procurement process will have a positive impact on groups with protected characteristics as diversity and equality was considered during the procurement process.
-Potential service providers were asked scored questions relating to customer service, equality and diversity during the process.
-Scoring took into account how service providers proposed to take due consideration to equality and diversity in the delivery of this contract in a number of ways.
-This included how they will engage and communicate with residents whilst delivering the works, taking into consideration the tenants' disabilities, as well as the other protected characteristics.
-Specific attention was paid to what arrangements they will put in place to ensure they can communicate effectively with residents' with any of the protected characteristics.
+The planned arrangements for this procurement process will have a positive impact on groups with protected characteristics as diversity and equality will be considered during the procurement process.
+Potential service providers will be asked scored questions relating to customer service, equality and diversity during the process.
+Scoring will take into account how service providers propose to take due consideration to equality and diversity in the delivery of this contract in a number of ways.
+This will include how they will engage and communicate with residents whilst delivering the works, taking into consideration the tenants's disabilities, as well as the other protected characteristics.
+Specific attention will be paid to what arrangements they will put in place to ensure they can communicate effectively with residents with any of the protected characteristics.
 For example, service providers are expected to consider translation services for customers where English is not their first language, BSL translators for deaf and hard of hearing customers.
-The service providers were asked to demonstrate how they will ensure dignity and respect for customers in regards to religious beliefs e.g. protective covering for footwear within properties, ensuring cultural sensitivity is maintained with regards to respecting social boundaries and by taking time and demonstrating extra care and patience with residents' who are elderly or have mobility impairments.
+The service provider will be asked to demonstrate how they will ensure dignity and respect for customers in regards to religious beliefs e.g. protective covering for footwear within properties, ensuring cultural sensitivity is maintained with regards to respecting social boundaries and by taking time and demonstrating extra care and patience with residents' who are elderly or have mobility impairments.

-Service providers were also expected to clearly explain how they will deliver services to ensure the health and safety for all residents and members of the public is protected and any additional health and safety measures they will put in place to ensure individuals with protected characteristics are protected sufficiently.
+Service providers will also be expected to clearly explain how they will deliver services to ensure the health and safety for all residents and members of the public is protected and any additional health and safety measures they will put in place to ensure individuals with protected characteristics are protected sufficiently.
 It is a contractual requirement for service providers to work to Islington Council's policies and procedures, where equality, diversity and an accessible service for all is factored into service delivery procedures.